eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

 #### Part 1

-Briefly describe how you've used the 5 required Figma features in your prototype ***and*** what is the micro-interaction you created in your prototype.
+Briefly describe how you've used/incorporated the following in your prototype:

-- The 5 required features are listed in the [Figma Prototype](#figma-features) section.
+1. The 5 required Figma features (listed in the [Figma Features](#figma-features) section)
+2. The 2 different items from Figma Community (see the [Figma Community](#figma-community) section)
+3. The micro-interaction (see the [Micro-Interaction](#micro-interaction) section)

-- For each feature, simply describe 1 example of what you used it for in 1 or 2 sentences; same applies for the micro-interaction.
+For *each* Figma feature, *each* Figma Community item, and the micro-interaction, give 1 example in your prototype (describe what/where is it in 1 or 2 sentences).
     - e.g. I used the "auto layout" feature in Frame #1 to vertically stack the quests on top of each other.
     - Suggested: Include a screenshot accompanying your written description.